 Doil searched for something to say.
 “What are you doing?
 Why are you here?
 Why did you choose me?”

 “Questions…so many questions…” the voice sounded fuller now, somehow more complete.
 “Choose…we must choose…I choose…Who I am…Why I am here…What I am doing…Chosen…”

 When Marinae pulled away from the sigil, breaking their connection, it was like a shock of cold water.
-The voice faded, too, returning to its more garbled, less coherent state, and Doil slumped in his chair, feeling the way a piece of cloth that had been twisted up too many times to get the water wrung out of it probably felt.
-Marinae, too, looked a little unsteady on her feet as she walked from behind Doil to sit in one of the other chairs.
+The voice faded, too, returning to its more garbled, less coherent state, and Doil slumped in his chair, feeling the way a piece of cloth that had been twisted up too many times to get the water wrung out of it probably feels.
+Marinae, too, appeared unsteady on her feet as she walked from behind Doil to fall into one of the other chairs.

 “What did you find?”
 Doil asked, when he had managed to pull his scattered thoughts together.

 Looking up from rubbing her thumb, which she had cut open to activate the sigil’s telepathic link, Marinae groaned.
 “Not as much as I had hoped,” she admitted.
 “And more than I would have liked.
 You’ve been hearing the mental manifestation of some kind of being.
 It’s massively connected to the spiritual plane in ways that I could not quite discern, and I had the impression that although the manifestation was very new, the entity itself was ancient.
 It’s not just a ‘ghost’, that much is certain.”

 Doil dodged his fear for the moment.
 “I’m not sure whether to be relieved, or more frightened than I was before.
 What do we do about it?”